drpetersonfernandes/FindRomCover/README.md

 Find ROM Cover is an easy-to-use application designed to help you effortlessly rename and organize cover images for your ROM collection.
 It helps you rename your images to match the filenames of your ROMs.

-The main window shows the right-click context menu:
+Main window showing the right-click context menu:
 ![Screenshot](screenshot1.png)

-Another screenshot showing the dark theme:
+Dark theme:
 ![Screenshot](screenshot2.png)

 ## How It Works: